Parent Leaders #Vote4DCKids

 You can vote at any Early Vote Center or Election Day Vote Center.

-To find an Early Vote Center or Election Day Vote Center location near you, simply enter your address into our Vote Center Location Tool.
+Find an Early Vote Center or Election Day Vote Center location here.

 Registered voters do not need to present identification or proof of residence to vote.
 However, it’s encouraged that you take some form of identification with you to vote in case you need it.